 Penn Press Journals Related to AAIHS

-Penn Press publishes 22 journals on a wide range of subjects, and here we have highlighted some of our journals that are most of interest to scholars of African American Intellectual History.
+Penn Press publishes 22 journals on a wide range of subjects, and here we have highlighted some of our journals that we think will be most of interest to scholars attending AAIHS 2023.
 You can get subscriptions to each of these journals at up to 25% off the print rate when you enter the discount codes below after clicking the “Subscribe/Renew” link on each journal’s homepage and registering.

 For more information about Penn Press’s Journals program, please contact: